Frequently Asked Questions

 How does clipboard work?

 Bidirectional clipboard synchronization is automatic.
 Copy on either side and paste on the other.
-Supports plain text, rich text (RTF), HTML, and images (PNG, BMP).
+Supports text, HTML, RTF, images (PNG, JPEG, BMP, GIF), and file transfer with 15+ format conversions.

 Why isn't clipboard working?